JakkuSakura/tarantool-exchange/README.md

 The notional value of a position is the same as the order, so it's similar to calculate the margin afterwards without affecting the orderbook.

 The testing are written in Python because I'm more familial with Python requests library.

+## Organization

+I split the code into multiple parts:

+1. constants
+2. utilities
+3. Database Access Layer
+4. business logic
+5. REST API handlers
+6. routes
+7. main
+8. tests

+Tarantool's number indexed result is error-prone.
+So it's probably better to add another layer `3. models`, and access them with tables.

+When the logic become very complex, it's also good to have a view layer